Five ways to prepare for an uncertain 2023 economy

 Brace for higher interest rates

-Even if inflation keeps falling, the Fed has made clear it won’t stop hiking interest rates in the beginning of next year and plans to keep them high for the foreseeable future.
+Even if inflation keeps falling, the Fed has made clear it won’t stop hiking interest rates at the beginning of next year and plans to keep them high for the foreseeable future.

 Fed officials expect to hike their baseline interest rate range up to a span of 5 to 5.25 percent by the end of 2023, up from the current range of 4.25 to 4.5 set earlier this month, according to their latest projections.
 They also don’t expect to cut rates until 2024, though a steep recession could force the Fed to change plans.